 3. PREDICTIVE ANALYTICS: answers the question ‘What will happen?’

 4. PRESCRIPTIVE ANALYTICS: answers the question ‘How can we make it happen?’

 Even the HR departments that already do utilize analytics are still generally confined to the lower left-hand corner of the Analytic Value Escalator.
-People analytics aims to gradually shift their behavior up the ladder, culminating with predictive and prescriptive analytics.
+People analytics aims to gradually shift their behaviour up the ladder, culminating with predictive and prescriptive analytics.

 A JiGSO client — a major player in the cleaning services field — had been experiencing ongoing issues with spiraling absenteeism.
 The company operated on a large scale, with more than 2,000 cleaning staff deployed daily, so the financial impact of this absenteeism was significant.
 At this scale, a reduction of absenteeism of just 0.1% was able to increase gross margins by €50,000, making it an important area of investment.

 The nature of the company’s work dictated that cleaning staff spent the majority of their time at client’s properties, unable to be supervised.
 This meant that HR struggled to collect relevant data and build absenteeism risk profiles in the traditional way.
 To get around this limitation, they were forced to rely on aggregated payroll data and individual character evaluations in an effort to determine how they should target their efforts, which resulted in sub-optimal insights.